nonopepep7-maker/squido/README.md

 -Then itch.io will be opened
 -After that you can download the exe
 -After the download you can play the game!

+UPDATE:
+1)The speed is reduced.
+2)Timer is also reduced.
+3)Obstacles is added.
+4)Yellow light is added which helps to know that red light is coming like a warning.
+5)Help option is added.